imacks/howto/docs/openstack-rancher.md

 7. 128gb disk on controller: increase or decrease as needed. this disk is shared via nfs by all the worker nodes.
 8. 16gb disk on workers: this disk is used by docker for local volumes and images. increase or decrease as needed.
 9. /dev/vdb: this should be the mount point for the first data disk, but you can verify using `ls /dev/vd*`.
+10. ChangeMe: change this to your own password!!!
+11. ranchadmin/RanchAdmin: change this to your desired admin username